mtlynch/screenjournal/README.md

 ## Overview

-ScreenJournal lets you rate movies you've seen and share movie recommendations with friends.
+ScreenJournal lets you rate movies and TV shows and share recommendations with friends.

 ## Development status